MikeDigitize/Getting_Started_With_TDD/README.md

 });
 ```
-Now we can be more confident.
+Now we can be more confident as our tests are more specific.
 And we are green.

 ## Testing Makes You Think